 To learn more

 This is a nice overview of what it takes for your business to be COBRA compliant, but an in-depth look at the topic requires more space than we have available here.
-We will be hosting a webinar on June 27, 2019, from 1:00 pm to 2:00 pm presented by Dan Taylor of Infinisource Benefit Services that will provide you with all of the fine details that you need to know about COBRA to keep your business safe from legal action or costly penalties.
-We invite you to click the link below to register for this informative and beneficial webinar.
+To learn more, view the recording of our webinar presented by Dan Taylor of Infinisource Benefit Services.
+It will provide you with all of the fine details that you need to know about COBRA to keep your business safe from legal action or costly penalties.
+We invite you to click the link below to view this beneficial webinar.

 Platinum Group is a full service human capital management (HCM) resource that allows businesses to manage their payroll, benefits compliance, track time and attendance and other various human resources functions in a way that maximizes efficiency and eliminates redundancies with the platform, iSolved.
 For more information about Platinum Group or to schedule a demo of iSolved please visit our website.